How Much Does A Home Security System Cost (Installation, Monthly, Etc.)? ADT, Vivint, XFinity, Brinks, SimpliSafe, & More

 Equipment

-Most companies charge for a starter package, but there are a some (like ADT for example) that don’t charge for the equipment up to a certain limit.
-Many security companies also offer build-your-own packages à la carte style, so you’re only paying for the devices you want and know you’ll use.
+Most companies charge for a starter package, but some don’t charge for the equipment up to a specific limit.
+Many security companies also offer build-your-own packages à la carte style, so you only pay for the devices you want and know you’ll use.

-The majority of home security systems today offer DIY (Do It Yourself) installation, which can save you (and the security company) hundreds of dollars on installation fees.
-However, some companies (like ADT, Vivint and AT&T Digital Life) still require professional installation.
+Most home security systems today offer DIY (Do It Yourself) installation, which can save you (and the security company) hundreds of dollars on installation fees.
+However, some companies (like Vivint) still require professional installation.

-We compare professional (a central monitoring station monitors your system for you) vs self-monitoring (you and/or a network of designated contacts is responsible for monitoring your own system).
+We compare professional (a central monitoring station monitors your system for you) vs. self-monitoring (you and a network of designated contacts are responsible for monitoring your system).
 You’ll find more explanation of each item below the table.

 (But May Include Cloud Storage Fees For Video)

-• Typically less expensive – professional monitoring is virtually always more expensive than self-monitoring, because you are paying a monthly fee to have a central monitoring station monitor your system for you.
+• Typically less expensive: Professional monitoring is virtually always more costly than self-monitoring because you pay a monthly fee to have a central monitoring station monitor your system.

-• Easier to move system to new home – self-monitored systems are typically DIY installation via wireless sensors (vs hardwired into your home by a professional installer), which means it’s usually easier to detach and move the sensors to your new home.
-This is especially useful for renters, as with self-monitored systems you’re not locked into a long-term contract (in the next section you’ll see this is also true for some pro-monitored companies).
+• Easier to move the system to a new home: Self-monitored systems are typically DIY installation via wireless sensors (vs. hardwired into your home by a professional installer), which means it’s usually easier to detach and move the sensors to your new home.
+This is especially useful for renters, as with self-monitored systems, you’re not locked into a long-term contract (in the next section, you’ll see this is also true for some pro-monitored companies).

 Contract Terms

 Another element you’ll want to consider is the contract length.
-If a company requires a three-year contract, that means you’ll be expected to pay for the installation, equipment and monitoring that’s needed for all three years (depending on the company’s cancellation policy, there are some that will offer pro-rated refunds, but not many).
+If a company requires a three-year contract, you’ll be expected to pay for the installation, equipment, and monitoring needed for all three years (depending on the cancellation policy, some will offer pro-rated refunds, but not many).

 Increasingly (and fortunately for consumers), companies are moving away from the contract model.

-Frontpoint, SimpliSafe, Ring Alarm and Nest Secure all have no-contract options.
+Frontpoint, SimpliSafe, and Ring all have no-contract options.

 Security System Price & Feature Comparisons